Find the best art tablet with screen or computer drawing pad: a complete guide

-Top Windows tablet PCs for artists
+Best Windows tablet PCs for art 2017

 Many tablet PCs are full-fledged art studios, with active pens and the ability to let you use full Photoshop.
 A Windows tablet PC might be right for you with its versatility as combination computer and screen you can draw on.
 You need to take the processing power into consideration.
 An i5 or i7 is best to run Photoshop.
 Windows tablets can be detachable, regular laptops, or nondetachable convertibles with rotating screens.

 They can also be “Yoga” style, folding into a variety of positions, such as the Lenovo ThinkPad Yoga line.
 They don’t have tilt sensitivity, but are valuable as a combination portable art tablet/productivity laptop.
 Some are as powerful as desktops.

 There are also portable Windows machines with less powerful Atom processors that are good for use with less demanding art software.

 Slate tablets have been getting rarer, but Wacom has just created a new one with its MobileStudio Pro.
 A slate has no keyboard specifically made to connect with it–you can connect your choice of keyboard via USB or Bluetooth.